Four years ago minus ten days, I got dumped.

 I didn’t know this was relationship withdrawal.
 I didn’t know that deep, yawning sense of emptiness now that my husband was gone and Chi was gone, and I had no one left who cared about me, was the gap in myself left by parents who couldn’t love me enough.

 I didn’t know how to just be sad and that was it.
 I thought that with no one left to talk to who loved me, who understood me, who thought of fun things to do and thought I was the only one he wanted along, life was absolutely over.
 Everything was dust and ashes to me.
 I went around lost in a deep, terrible, sad, aching, empty hole, every waking hour, for nearly six years.

 And even though I had read about it over and over, I still didn’t get that anxious attachment, codependency, and relationship withdrawal was what I was experiencing for the better part of four years after Chi left me to move back home.
 Instead of committing violence to myself or anyone else, instead of turning to alcohol or drugs, I overate, overspent, and overdosed on attachment theory and relationship books.
 And kept on missing the point.

 I also got into astrology.

 To my astonishment, our three horoscope charts and all our transits told the story of what had happened, perfectly.
+(Details about that are on the Yods tab here.)
 Everything I read in the books, I read in our charts.
 And they did something else, too.

 They predicted that Chi would make contact with me again in October, 2017.
 Relationship-addicted me lived for the day.